Maavcardoso/Python3.9/README.md

 # Python3.9
 Hi there!
 I'm learning coding with Python 3 and i will store all my lessons and challenges in this repository.
 Feel free to use my codes and/or change anything you want.
-I usually write a lot of notes about python basics, exercises resolutions and personal thougths , but it's only available in Portuguese for now.
+I usually write a lot of notes about python basics, exercises resolutions and personal thougths, but it's only available in Portuguese for now.

 Olá!
 Estou aprendendo Python 3 e colocarei todas as aulas e desafios neste repositório.
 Fique a vontade para usar meus códigos e/ou alterar o que quiser.